franckalbinet/gis-training-jelsa/src/spatial-agg.md

 Your tasks:

-1. Select counties of interest and save it as new layer
+1. Select counties of interest and save it as new layer `gadm-rom-level1-se.shp`
-2. Select ASF outbreaks data covered by this new area of interest
-3. Save it as a new layer "gadm-rom-level1-se-dissolved"

-Once, this is done, we would like to create a new layer with one single feature/polygon representing the contour of the area formed by 5 counties selected.
+2. Once, this is done, we would like to create a new layer with one single feature/polygon representing the contour of the area formed by 5 counties selected.
 This transformation is called **dissolving**.

 ```
 [In QGIS Processing Toolbox]